torproject/torspec/proposals/321-happy-families.md

    digest of the microdescriptor listed in the original votes.
 (This calculation is deterministic.)

-The problem with this approach is that authorities would have to s to fetch microdescriptors they do not have in order to replace their family lines.
+The problem with this approach is that authorities would have to fetch microdescriptors they do not have in order to replace their family lines.
 Currently, voting never requires an authority to fetch a microdescriptor from another authority.
 If we implement vote compression and diffs as in the Walking Onions proposal,